mattwach/tinygo_picocalc/README.md

 }
 ```

-Here is an minimal version that echos PicoCalc keystrokes to the serial
+Here is an minimal version that echos PicoCalc keystrokes to the serial console.
-console.
-Compile it with `tinygo flash -target=pico -serial=uart` (or
+Compile it with `tinygo flash -target=pico -serial=uart` (or `pico2`), then use
-`pico2`), then use `tinygo monitor` to view the output (via USB-C).
-The
+`tinygo monitor` to view the output (using the USB-C connection).
+The PicoCalc
-PicoCalc must be powered on for its keyboard to function.
+must be powered on for its keyboard to function.

 ```golang
 package main